"Charity” clothes collections

 ![]() |

-Some off the above companies have leafleted Headington many times, which implies that they are getting a good haul, despite the fact that there are eight charity shops in the centre.
+Some off the above companies leafleted Headington many times, which implies that they were getting a good haul, despite the fact that there are eight charity shops in the centre.

-The only 100% commercial company continuing to target Headington in 2009 is "Unwanted Clothing Collection" ("Helping Arms").
-They have recently added the following to their leaflet:
+The main company targeting Headington in 2009 was “Unwanted Clothing Collection” (“Helping Arms”).
+They added the following to their leaflet:

-From Memorandum of Helping Arms: Company Limited by guaratee and not having a share capital.
+From Memorandum of Helping Arms: Company Limited by guarantee and not having a share capital.
 The company is formed for carrying out charitable assistance to medical organizations in the UK.

 - 08 Dec 2006: “Do Not Delay"